 Frame of Mind

 wags his tail, while a sad dog will plod along doing what is expected of him but not very happily.
 If you are annoyed

 Purchase proper training equipment.

-Preparing Your Dog for Class
+Preparing Your Dog For Class

 Before you can do anything, you must be sure that your dog accepts the leash.
 If your dog already walks on a lead,

-How to Acclimate Your Dog to a Leash
+How To Acclimate Your Dog To A Leash